eszterkv/eszter.space/blog/clean-code.md

 date: 2020-12-26
 ---

-At the very beginning of my developer career, I had a conversation with a good friend and mentor, who (somewhat indirectly) recommended for me to read [Clean Code](https://www.goodreads.com/book/show/3735293-clean-code) by Robert C. Martin.
+At the very beginning of my developer career, I had a conversation with a good friend and mentor, who (somewhat indirectly) recommended for me to read [Clean Code](https://www.goodreads.com/book/show/3735293-clean-code).
 He told me about how, as a junior developer at a prominent startup[^1], he was given the book, and was told to read it (before writing any code, if my memory is not mistaken).

 I thought, all right, it must be important then!